Bassem-Const/Modulo/README.md

 Every block will emit heat dependent on the type.

-Heat will spreead through a 3d heat field.
+Heat will spread through a 3d heat field.

 That's just one fields of the  that are planned: